-The \$25 million syndication of a parcel of land in Werribee, Victoria, via Peet Werribee Land Syndicate, was closed oversubscribed and, since 30 June 2016, the first sales of lots at Cornerstone, Werribee have been achieved.
+The \$25 million syndication of a parcel of land in Werribee, Victoria, via Peet Werribee Land Syndicate, was closed over-subscribed and, since 30 June 2016, the first sales of lots at Cornerstone, Werribee have been achieved.

-The focus on maximising return on capital has seen the Group maintain its ROCE9 above 13% (13.2% in FY16 and 13.8% in
+The focus on maximising return on capital has seen the Group maintain its ROCE9 above 13% (13.2% in FY16 and 13.8% in FY15).

-In the second half of the year, the Group took the opportunity to issue \$100 million in corporate bonds to diversify the Group's debt structure and to support its growth objectives.
+In the second half of the year, the Group took the opportunity to issue \$100 million in Peet Bonds to diversify the Group's debt structure and to support its growth objectives.